Liam Green

 Liam Thomas Green (born 17 March 1988) is an English footballer.

-Green made two substitute appearances in League One for Doncaster Rovers, before being released in May 2007.
+Green made two substitute appearances in the League One for Doncaster Rovers, before being released in May 2007.
 He signed for Boston United in July 2007.

-He made 69 appearances in all competitions for the Pilgrims (scoring once).
+He made 69 appearances in all competitions for the Pilgrims, scoring once.
 He then signed for Ilkeston Town, making 38 appearances in all competitions.
-When Ilkeston Town were liquidated he joined Corby Town, where he made five appearances.
-He returned to the New Manor Ground to join Ilkeston, the successor club to Ilkeston Town, where he made 26 appearances, scoring once.
+When Ilkeston Town was liquidated, he joined Corby Town, where he made five appearances.
+He returned to the New Manor Ground to join the reformed Ilkeston, the successor club to Ilkeston Town, where he made 26 appearances and scored once.